Gmast2662/grow-your-garden/UPDATE_LOG.md

 ### 🐛 Bug Fixes And Changes
 - **New Changelog**: Update log for every single update has been added - not public yet.
-- **Fixed Mobile Touch Controls**: Resolved issue where garden interaction wasn't working on mobile devices
+- **Enhanced Mobile Touch Controls**: Improved mobile garden interaction with better touch event handling
   - Fixed touch event handling in `handleCanvasClick` and `handleMouseMove` functions
   - Added proper touch coordinate detection for both mouse and touch events
   - Improved touch event listeners with proper `preventDefault` and `stopPropagation`
   - Added CSS touch-action properties to prevent unwanted scrolling and zooming
+  - Implemented tap detection with duration and distance checks to distinguish taps from scrolls
+  - Added fallback click event listener for better mobile compatibility
+  - Enhanced CSS positioning and z-index for proper touch event handling
   - Mobile users can now properly plant seeds, place sprinklers, and interact with the garden
 - **Enhanced Visual Effects & Particle System**: Added comprehensive visual feedback throughout the game
   - **Money Particles**: Enhanced gold particles with stroke effects when harvesting plants